 Why is the CMBC successful?

 - It meets a broad need: students, researchers, and friends of CMBC strive to solve real-world problems.

 - The program is genuinely interdisciplinary: courses are co-taught by faculty from NOAA Fisheries, UCSD Departments of Economics, Philosophy, Graduate School of Global Policy and Society, and Rady School of Management.
-Other participating departments UCSD include Communications, Anthropology, Political Science, Chemistry, Biology and Sociology.
+Other participating departments UCSD include Communications, Anthropology, Political Science, Chemistry, Biology, Visual Arts, and Sociology.
 Government and non-government agency collaborators provide diverse perspectives.

 - We use innovative teaching methods: we train students for careers outside of academia.
 CMBC’s 9-week intensive summer course brings students from all backgrounds together to learn a common language and intellectual framework.
 We involve them in communication skill-building exercises and collaborative problem solving.

 - We have a global reach: faculty and students conduct research around the world.
 Alumni serve in governmental and nongovernmental agencies worldwide where they are making a difference in ocean conservation

 - Scientists are well known in their fields with publications in Science and Nature and other major peer reviewed publications.